hasura/ndc-azure-cosmos-connector/docs/development.md

-# Azure Cosmos DB Connector
+# Azure Cosmos DB for NoSQL DB Connector

 Instructions for developers who wish to contribute or build upon the connector: